-If your employees use mobile phones to place international long distance calls from the U.S., the intelligent call routing capabilities available with select AT&T FMC products may reduce those calling costs.
+If your employees use mobile phones to place international long distance calls from the U.S., the intelligent call routing capabilities available with AT&T FMC may reduce those calling costs.
 As a mobile user makes an international call, AT&T FMC enables the call to be routed and connected over a qualified AT&T wireline service via your enterprise PBX based on your already established call routing parameters, taking advantage of your in-place AT&T international usage plan.

 Is flexibility critical to your mobility strategy?